News Brief: Military Deployed to Southern US Border as Migrant Caravan Approaches

 Despite the escalation of force at the US border, the caravan’s numbers are quickly dwindling.
 The caravan has already shrunk from over 7,000 people last week to 3,500 on October 29.
 According to the Mexican government, over 1,000 members of the caravan have already applied for asylum.

-In the midst of such political fervor and spectacle, it’s important to focus on facts.
-The majority of those in the caravan are women and children fleeing from political and economic uncertainty.
+In the midst of such political fervor and spectacle, it’s important to focus on what is true.
+In fact, the majority of those in the caravan are women and children fleeing from political and economic uncertainty.
 It is also possible that many fear for their lives, should they stay within their home country.

 Asylum Seekers Face Challenges